Battledash-2/BetaIDE-The-Project/README.md

 ##### **BetaIDE** was made by *@Battledash2* and *@AnthonyMouse* on repl.it (now replit.com)
 ****

+# Updates coming soon!
+A remastered IDE and support for folders!

 ##### ***Note:*** *This code will only work on replit.com*

 ## What is **BetaIDE**?